-Ni-kobushi-dachi (“two-fist stance”) is the standard position for sparring.
-This is also the position to assume after performing a self-defense technique, in case you need to deliver a follow-up to incapacitate an especially tough opponent.
+Ni-kobushi-dachi (literally: “two-fist stance”) is the standard sparring position.
+This fighting stance is also the position one assumes after performing a self-defense technique, in case you need to deliver a follow-up to incapacitate an especially tough opponent.

 Fighting stance is the happy medium between front stance and back stance.
 The foot positioning is the same as either front or back stance, but with the bodyweight evenly distributed between both legs.
 This allows one to drive forward into a front stance (adding the power of your legs into an attack), along with the ability to shift into a back stance (to avoid blows and to force the opponent to overextend themselves).